reactiveui/website/input/docs/getting-started/installation/index.md

 # Release Packages

 ReactiveUI is published to [NuGet.org](https://www.nuget.org/packages?q=ReactiveUI) when a release of the software is done.
-Get email notifications when new release is pushed over at https://libraries.io/nuget/reactiveui
+Get email notifications when new release is pushed over at [reactiveui libraries](https://libraries.io/nuget/reactiveui)

 - ReactiveUI
     - [ReactiveUI](https://www.nuget.org/packages/ReactiveUI/) is the base package that has the base platform implementations.